Wednesday Kids

 Need Help?

 Our goal is to connect kids to Jesus.
 We do this best when we work together, that’s why we are here to support you.
-If you need any assistance you can always contact Melissa Jennings (Children’s Ministry Director) or Pastor Aaron Thompson (NextGen Pastor).
+If you need any assistance you can always contact Melissa Jennings (Children’s Ministry Coordinator) or Jaime Schoper (Children’s Ministry Lead).